Nathaniel Wood (fighter)

-Nathaniel Wood (born August 5, 1993) is an English mixed martial artist who competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
+Nathaniel Wood (born 8 May 1993) is an English professional mixed martial artist who competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
 A professional competitor since 2012, he formerly competed for Cage Warriors, where he was the Bantamweight Champion.

 Background

-Growing up playing football, Wood followed his father to a Brazilian jiu-jitsu practise at the age of 16.
+Growing up playing football, Wood followed his father to a Brazilian jiu-jitsu practice at the age of 16.
 He attended college for carpentry for a spell, but dropped out in order to pursue a career in mixed martial arts.

 Professional mixed martial arts career

 Early career

-Wood made his professional debut against James Humphries at Fusion Fighting Championship: Breakthrough on February 18, 2012.
-He won the fight by a second-round technical knockout.
-He went on to amass a 9–3 record, before signing with Cage Warriors.
+Wood amassed a record of 8–3 record, before signing with Cage Warriors.

 Cage Warriors Bantamweight champion

-Wood was scheduled to make his Cage Warriors debut against Vaughan Lee at CWFC 82 on April 1, 2017.
+Wood was scheduled to make his Cage Warriors debut against Vaughan Lee at CWFC 82 on 1 April 2017.
 They were originally scheduled to meet at CWFC 80, before the fight was postponed due to an anomaly found on Wood's brain in a pre-fight scan.
 Wood staggered Lee near the beginning of the second round, and pursued him for the remainder of the fight, knocking him out with a right straight at the 4:22 minute mark.

-Following his dominant victory against Lee, Wood was scheduled to fight Marko Kovacevic for the vacant Cage Warriors Bantamweight Championship at CWFC 84 on June 2, 2017.
+Following his dominant victory against Lee, Wood was scheduled to fight Marko Kovacevic for the vacant Cage Warriors Bantamweight Championship at CWFC 84 on 2 June 2017.
 Wood won the fight by a first-round technical knockout, after weathering some early counter right hands by Kovacic.

-Wood was scheduled to make his first title defense against Josh Reed at CWFC 86 on September 17, 2017.
+Wood was scheduled to make his first title defense against Josh Reed at CWFC 86 on 17 September 2017.
 Reed dominated the champion for the duration of the short-lived bout, surging forward with power shots and managing to drop Wood with a combination of punches.
 Wood however managed to stagger back to his feet and counter the onrushing Reed with a counter left, winning the fight by a first-round knockout.

-Wood made his second and final title defense against Luca Iovine at CWFC 92 on March 24, 2018.
+Wood made his second and final title defense against Luca Iovine at CWFC 92 on 24 March 2018.
 Wood made quick work of the challenger, knocking him out with a left hook after just 50 seconds.

-It was announced on April 5, 2018, that Wood had signed with the UFC.
+It was announced on 5 April 2018 that Wood had signed with the UFC.